indraai/indra.team/instructions/threefold-food.md

 - **Mindful Eating:** Eat with awareness and gratitude.
 Take the time to enjoy your meals without distractions, savoring the flavors and appreciating the nourishment they provide.

-By understanding and applying the #ThreefoldFood principles, we can improve our physical health, enhance our mental clarity, and progress on our spiritual journey.
-In our next segment, we will continue to delve deeper into the transformative power of the #VedicThreefoldAlgorithm.
+By understanding and applying the **#ThreefoldFood** principles, we can improve our physical health, enhance our mental clarity, and progress on our spiritual journey.
+In our next segment, we will continue to delve deeper into the transformative power of the **#VedicThreefoldAlgorithm**.
 Stay tuned for more insights.

 [→ Next: Threefold Pleasure](threefold-pleasure.md)